leukaemiamedtech/hias-all-oneapi-classifier/README.md

 &nbsp;

-# ALL Tensorflow 2020
+# Acute Lymphoblastic Leukemia Tensorflow Classifier 2020

-The ALL Tensorflow 2020 model was tested on different CPUs/GPUs, with the **Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8** and **Windows 10** providing the most optimal results.
+The ALL Tensorflow 2020 model was trained and tested on a selection of different CPUs/GPUs, with the **Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8** and **Windows 10** providing the most optimal results.

 | OS | Hardware | Training | Validation | Test | Accuracy | Recall | Precision | AUC/ROC |
 | -------------------- | -------------------- | -------------------- | ----- | ---------- | ---------- | ---------- | ---------- | ---------- |